The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Add and adjust content with blocks.

-Style the content in the Style Editor:
+Style the content in Site Styles:

 - Use the Overlay Content: Colors section to adjust the colors of body text, headers, links, and lines.